-Is it the longest Barbie runway worldwide?
+How is it the longest Barbie runway worldwide?

 The spectacular showcase is not just about art and imagination—it’s also a rallying call to support underprivileged children.
 The event aims to raise $100,000 for the Singapore Red Cross Young Heart Programme, which provides education and mentorship to children in need.

-Excitingly, there will be daily public crafting sessions, open to all ages, where guests can transform a Barbie doll into a personal masterpiece using a range of art materials.
+Excitingly, there are daily public crafting sessions, open to all ages, where guests can transform a Winged Barbie doll into a personal masterpiece using a range of art materials.
 Each participant’s creation at Wing It Your Way will join the national SG60 Barbie Runway Showcase, with the option to take their Barbie home, or contribute it to the cause.
 All proceeds from these sessions are donated.
 Be sure to pre-register your attendance.

 Definitely, Wings of Art 2025 at Marina Square Central Atrium is the art exhibition-like event you can’t miss this season.